 Prospective space travelers train for three days in the New Mexico desert prior to departure.
 After a conventional runway takeoff and a climb to 50,000 feet, the SpaceShipTwo passenger spaceship disengages from the WhiteKnightTwo carrier and enters a gentle glide.
 With the nose pitching vertically, the rocket motor fires to accelerate the vehicle towards three-and-a-half times the speed of sound.
 Once in space, with a view of the curving planet below, passengers may remove their seat belts and “are free to move about the cabin” weightlessly at zero gravity.

 Eventually the spaceship heads back toward the earth’s atmosphere and astronauts return to their custom designed seats for re-entry.
 At 50,000 feet the spaceship glides back to New Mexico for a runway landing.

-How To Secure Your Outer Space Boarding Pass With Virgin Galactic
+How To Secure Your Virgin Galactic Space Flight

 The market size for a trip to space with Virgin Galactic is very much limited, given the current $250,000 price tag.
 Those with deep enough pockets can kick off the application process by visiting Virgin Galactic’s website and completing a “Future Astronaut Registration” form.